-So, to put that visually, it's going to look like this table:
+Put visually, it's going to look like this table:

 Weapon vs Target Descriptor

 4 Below Negligible

 3 Below Light damage

 2 Below Moderate Damage

 1 Below Heavy Damage

 Equal Potentially lethal

 1 Above Quite lethal

-2 Above Very lethal
+2 Above Highly destructive

 3 Above Assuredly lethal

-4 Above Total Annihilation
+4 Above Total annihilation

-What you need to take from this is that you cause less damage to harder targets than your weapon was intended to take down, and more damage to targets softer than that.
-If the gap becomes too wide in disfavor of the weapon, it won't do much of anything; but too wide in favor of the weapon means lots of overkill.
+What you need to take from this is that you cause some damage to harder targets than your weapon was intended to take down, and more damage to targets softer than that.
+If the gap becomes too wide in disfavor of the weapon, it won't do much of anything; too wide, and the weapon will cause overkill.

 Nothing in this article needs to be learned by heart.
-As long as the concept is grasped and that you can figure out "my nekovalkyrja service pistol will only do light damage to a Mindy armor", you've gleaned what most readers need to from the Damage Rating system.
-Based on the purpose seen on the weapon article, you're armed with the knowledge of what to expect from your tools.
-From there, the Game Master should be able to determine the result within the story narrative.
+As long as a reader or GM grasps the general concept and can figure out "my Nekovalkyrja Service Pistol will only do light damage to a Mindy armor," the player's gleaned what most readers need to from the Version 3 system.

+Based on the purpose stated in the weapon article, a player or GM is armed with the knowledge of what to expect from your tools.
+From there, the GM should be able to determine the result within the story narrative.